nordeim/The-Scent-gpt6/README.md

 }
 ```

-### 🔌 Integrate Stripe or PayPal
+### 💳 Integrate Stripe or PayPal *(planned/future)*

-You can easily connect Stripe’s PHP SDK to the checkout flow in `OrderController.php`.
+Payment integration points are in place in the checkout flow for future Stripe/PayPal modules.

 ---